Platform-OS/platformos-documentation/pages/getting-started/marketplace-kit-overview/file-structure.md

 title: Marketplace Kit Overview
 permalink: /getting-started/marketplace-kit-overview/file-structure
 ---
 It is expected that the root directory of your project would contain `marketplace_builder` directory.
 All directories other than `marketplace_builder` will be ignored by gem.
-Hence, you can keep all your js, css files outside of marketplace_kit andd use whatever pre-processors you want to automatically generate end result files in proper path inside `marketplace_builder`.
+Hence, you can keep all your js, css files outside of maretplace_builder andd use whatever pre-processors you want to automatically generate end result files in proper path inside `marketplace_builder`.

 Here is the usual content of the directory, along with short explanation about each file or directory: